widdix/aws-cf-templates/docs/migrate-v7.md

 ## ec2/ec2-auto-recovery, security/auth-proxy-ha-github-orga, vpc/vpc-ssh-bastion

 1. Amazon Linux is updated to Amazon Linux 2.
 2. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
-E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.
+E.g., if the value of `SubDomainName` is `ssh`, set `SubDomainNameWithDot` to `ssh.`.
 3. `SystemsManagerAccess` will be enabled by default.

-## ecs/service-cluster-alb, ecs/service-dedicated-alb, vpc/vpc-nat-instance
+## ecs/service-cluster-alb, ecs/service-dedicated-alb, vpc/vpc-nat-instance, state/rds-postgres, state/elasticsearch, state/elasticache-memcached

 1. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
+E.g., if the value of `SubDomainName` is `ssh`, set `SubDomainNameWithDot` to `ssh.`.

+## state/rds-aurora

-E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.
+1. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
+E.g., if the value of `SubDomainName` is `ssh`, set `SubDomainNameWithDot` to `ssh.`.
+2. The implicit name of the Aurora read endpoint is now explicit and can be configured with the `ReadSubDomainNameWithDot` parameter.
+E.g., if the value of `SubDomainName` is `aurora`, set `ReadSubDomainNameWithDot` to `read-aurora.` to get the same name as before.

 ## jenkins/jenkins-*

 1. Amazon Linux is updated to Amazon Linux 2.
 2. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
-E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.
+E.g., if the value of `SubDomainName` is `ssh`, set `SubDomainNameWithDot` to `ssh.`.
 3. `SystemsManagerAccess` will be enabled by default.
 4. The parameter `JenkinsVersion` was removed to make updates possible.